 When your bangs just won’t cooperate, it’s time to bring out the big guns—and by that, we mean accessories.
 Whether you use bobby pins you found at the bottom of your bag or a cute barrette, using accessories that will physically secure your unruly bangs in place can turn a bad hair day into an ultra-chic one.

 4. Slick and Sleek

 When in doubt, slick it down!

 We know all too well that sometimes our hair just won’t listen.
-You can wash, brush, straighten and it still won’t be doing as it’s told.
+You can wash, brush, and straighten, and it still won’t be doing as it’s told.
 Luckily, though, the wet-look hair trend is still going strong, so in cases of extreme aggravation, reach for the gel!

-Another cool accessory to try as you grow out your bangs is a headband.
+A headband is another cool accessory to try as you grow out your bangs.
 Not just for little kids, headbands have become a very sophisticated and chic accessory that creates a fashionable and well-put-together look.
 We just love this easy and quick hairstyle that you can rock all day long.

 If your bangs are growing naturally towards one side, embrace them and style them either on the left or the right of your face.
 It will be easier to incorporate them into your strands!

 From headbands to braids, you can style your bangs while growing them out in many ways.